manwar/theweeklychallenge/content/blog/review-challenge-115.md

 The difference between simply counting up the instances of a character as a vertex, the "degree" as it is known; making sure that the number is even, for one in and one out each; and proving that we have a proper Eulerian Circuit is whether the resulting graph creates a *single connected component*.

 CY breaks her determination of a Eulerian Circuit into two parts: counting degrees and determining whether the result is all connected.
 Here is the second phase of her algorithm, determining the single connectivity.
-She references this [in her writeup](https://e7-87-83.github.io/coding/challenge_115.html) as [Hierholzer's algorithm](https://en.wikipedia.org/wiki/Eulerian_path#Hierholzer's_algorithm).
+She references this method [in her writeup](https://e7-87-83.github.io/coding/challenge_115.html) as [Hierholzer's algorithm](https://en.wikipedia.org/wiki/Eulerian_path#Hierholzer's_algorithm).
+Essentially it addresses the issue of being able to construct multiple closed loops within as set of even-numbered vertices, where the loops touch and can be recombined to form a complete tour of the vertices.

 ```perl
     sub is_connected {